Skip to main content

 dg and Dagster Components are under active development.
 You may encounter feature gaps, and the APIs may change.
 To report issues or give feedback, please join the #dg-components channel in the Dagster Community Slack.

-dg allows you to create a special type of Python package, called a project, that defines a Dagster code location.
+The create-dagster CLI allows you to create a special type of Python package, called a project, that defines a Dagster code location.

 Prerequisites